reedgroup/reedgroup.github.io/_sources/ComputationalResources/ClusterBasics.md

 ### 0.3 Setting up python & a virtual environment

-**Note that Hopper has Python version 3.11.5 installed, however it may try to use Python version 3.6.6 by default!** Similar considerations should be made for The Cube.
+**Note that Hopper has Python version 3.11.5 installed, however it may try to use Python version 3.6.6 by default!**

 Be sure to load the modern version (see code below) and check your version if unsure.